samwance/game_store/README.md

-# Table & Board Game Store
+# Table & Board

-Table & Board Game Store is an online store for board games and tabletop games.
+Table & Board is an online store for board games and tabletop games.
 Users can browse games, add them to their cart or wishlist, and manage their carts and wishlists.

 ![img.png](static/default/interface.png)